Vered Slonim-Nevo

-Vered Slonim-Nevo is a professor of social work at the Spitzer Department of Social Work in Ben-Gurion University of the Negev (BGU).
+Vered Slonim-Nevo (Hebrew: ורד סלונים-נבו) is a professor of social work at the Spitzer Department of Social Work in Ben-Gurion University of the Negev (BGU).
 She studied social work (BSW and MSW) in the Hebrew University of Jerusalem, and PhD in UCLA.
 In 2004 she received an award from the city of Be'er Sheva for her work.
 In 2006, Slonim-Nevo was nominated by the Israeli Minister of welfare to review the functioning of social workers who provide child custody reports in divorce hearings, Slonim-Nevo committee.

 Academic career

 Vered Slonim-Nevo focuses in her work on the connection between theory and practice in the social work profession.
 As a researcher and a clinician, she devotes her efforts to projects that have a direct impact on the welfare of social work’s clients, and she integrates between theoretical and practical research.
 Her diverse areas of research are: Youth at risk and AIDS prevention; immigration and refugees; polygamy; treatment evaluation; research methods and interventions that are suitable to the social work profession; children and families living in poverty; forgiveness and forgiveness therapy; and psychological factors related to chronic diseases.

 In recent years, Slonim-Nevo and others had focused in their study on the psycho-social factors that affect the medical and emotional well-being of Crohn’s patients.

 Teaching, based on clinical experience, is a key element on Slonim-Nevo work.
 Slonim-Nevo wrote two books about conducting social work interventions that are based on her clinical and research experiences and are used by students and professionals.

 Slonim-Nevo’s scientific papers discuss the central dilemmas of the profession: Out-of-home placement of abused children, evidence-based or evidence-informed practice, treatment evaluation, and integrating diverse interventions for the well-being of individuals and families.
 The populations that she studies are at the center of the activities of the profession: families living in poverty, refugees, and children at risk.